ryssbowh/array-cache/README.md

 calling `\ArrayCache::forget('fields.object1')` will forget `fields.object1.value1` and `fields.object1.value2`.
 calling `\ArrayCache::forget('fields')` will forget the 3 keys.

+This has been tested and used on Laravel 5.7 and 5.8 only.

 ## Available methods

 All methods for retrieving/forgetting keys from the Laravel cache repository are available